lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 # => [...]
 ```

-If you're running your code from within `lib/queries.rb` only, you can call your methods and use `puts` or `p` to see your results as normal **after** instantiating your `db` as described above 👆.
+If you're running your code from within `lib/queries.rb` only, you can call your methods and use `puts` or `p` to see your results as normal **after** instantiating your `db` as described above.

 ## Specs

 Open the file `lib/queries.rb` to answer the following questions.
 Don't forget you can look inside the database by running `sqlite3 lib/db/jukebox.sqlite` in the Terminal or use the VS Code SQLite Extension mentioned in the previous exercise.

-There are five methods to implement:
+There are seven methods to implement:

 - How many rows does the `artists` table contain?
 - How many rows does each table contain (generic method)?
 - Return the list of all the artists and sort them by name (alphabetically). **Hint:** use the `ORDER BY` SQL filter.
 - Find all the love songs (i.e the tracks that contain "love" **anywhere** in their name). **Hint:** use the `WHERE` and `LIKE` SQL keywords.
 - Return all the tracks that are longer than a given duration and sort them. **Hint:** you can use the comparison operator `>` in SQL.
+- List the track and album information for the tracks with names that contain a given keyword (case insensitive) **Hint:** you'll need to `JOIN` two tables to get all the information you need!

 ## Tips